msrasys/nnscaler/tutorial.md

 ### Annotation for Shape Inference and Transformation

-SuperScaler uses annotated dimension to represent an operator (Dimop).
+SuperScaler uses annotation to represent an operator (Dimop).
 The goal of annotation is for 1). shape inference and 2) transformation plan.

-To annotate an operator, following example shows the annotation matrix multiplication.
+To annotate an operator, following example shows the annotation of matrix multiplication.
 An operator has inputs and outputs.
 The inputs can be tensors or non-tensors, while outputs are usually tensors.

 ```py
 # annotation: m^ kd+, kd+ n -> m^ n